 If you have a tooth that has suffered damage to its structure, your dentist will likely restore its health with a dental crown.
 This ceramic cap covers a vulnerable tooth and seals it into place with dental cement.
 It provides ample protection for the tooth, preventing further damage and boosting its function and appearance.

 Though durable, crowns can fall off of a tooth if exposed to abnormal pressure.
-This problem is considered a dental emergency and will require prompt treatment from your dentist.
+This problem is a dental emergency and will need prompt treatment from your dentist.
 Read on to learn what actions you should take if your dental crown breaks or dislodges.

 What Do I Do If My Dental Crown Breaks?